Privacy Policy

 Effective Date: January 1, 2025

-Astute Performance Consulting (“APC,” “we,” “us,” or “our”) is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website, use our services, or interact with us online or offline.
+Astute Learning Innovations LLC (“ALI,” “we,” “us,” or “our”) is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website, use our services, participate in our programs, or interact with us online or offline.

 1. Information We Collect